The Mysterious Cities of Gold

 Highlights

-• Most watched series in France in 2013.
+• Most watched series in France in 2013

-• Targeted to boys and girls audiences.
+• Targeted at both boys and girls audiences

 Sales

-TV3 in Spain, TF1 in France, RTBF in Belgium, Teletoon & Télé-Québec in Canada, RTS and SRG in Switzerland, Nickelodeon in Germany, Sweden, Denmark, Poland, Finland, Norway, Latvia, Lithuania, Estonia, Ukraine, Netherlands and Belgium, KIX / Chartshow TV in UK and Ireland, Zon in Portugal and Portuguese speaking Africa, Canal + in English speaking Africa and Alshana in Mauritius Island.
+3cat and À Punt Media in Spain, TF1 in France, RTBF in Belgium, Teletoon & Télé-Québec in Canada, RTS and SRG in Switzerland, Nickelodeon in Germany, Sweden, Denmark, Poland, Finland, Norway, Latvia, Lithuania, Estonia, Ukraine, Netherlands and Belgium, KIX / Chartshow TV in UK and Ireland, Zon in Portugal and Portuguese speaking Africa, Canal + in English speaking Africa and Alshana in Mauritius Island.

 Access Clients